Ardesco/Ebselen/README.md

 DO NOT USE THIS AS A FRAMEWORK
 ====================

 ### This is old code written many years ago and not the way I would suggest you do things now.
 It's left here for posterity, it really is not the right way to go about things though.
-I suggets you have a look at https://github.com/Ardesco/Selenium-Maven-Template instead
+I suggest you have a look at https://github.com/Ardesco/Selenium-Maven-Template instead

 A Mavenised Selenium Test Framework (Built using Maven 2.2.1)